 Control Group: Customers where email frequency is defined by manually set frequency caps.

-Campaign-level and global frequency caps: Explained below.
+Campaign-level and channel frequency caps: Explained below.

 Always include and ‘enforce’ campaign-specific frequency caps for both groups in audiences that are used with recurring campaigns.

 Apply channel frequency caps consistently across your audiences but do not enforce within the Bluecore Auto-Prioritizer™ group.